EricKeenan/iceSheetsClimateIC2Tutorial/README.md

 1. Compile ICESat-2 data product overview materials.
 2. Implement download notebook.
 3. Implement plotting notebook.
-4. Add all modules to ICESat-2 environment and then export toICESat-2.yml
+4. Add all modules to ICESat-2 environment and then export to ICESat-2.yml
-5. Update and test `test_ICESat-2_environment.ipynb"
+5. Update and test `test_ICESat-2_environment.ipynb`
 6. Push to github.
 7. Test on external machine.